jovanliuc/get-started-markdown/misc/English-Dialog-With-5-Guys.md

 # Overview
-This is a dialog for your practice, you'd invite your guys joining it, go ahead!
+This is a dialog for your practice, you'd invite your guys joining it at most 5 people, go ahead!

 # Roles: